 “You’re doing it again.
 Why are you looking at the ground?”

-I guess I’ve walked bent over for years without being aware of it.
-Before I ever picked up a red-and-white cane, I had to see where I was going.
-My eyes unconsciously wandered to the ground so I wouldn’t fall in a hole or trip in some way.
+I’ve walked bent over for years without being aware of it.
+Before I ever picked up a red-and-white cane, I looked down so I wouldn’t fall in a hole or trip in some way.
 As an English language teacher traveling between buildings at our training base in San Antonio, I strode in a brisk, determined manner.
 Students misinterpreted.

 “Never you look up, teacher!”